Difference Between Theft, Robbery and Burglary

 This article examines the distinctions between burglary, robbery, and theft, as well as their subcategories, and the ways in which a lawyer can support those facing criminal charges.

-According to Section 94 of the Crimes Act of 1900, robbery or stealing from a person is punishable by a maximum of 14 years in prison.
+According to Section 94 of the Crimes Act 1900 (NSW), robbery or stealing from a person can be punishable by significant terms of imprisonment in NSW.

 The prosecution must establish the offence beyond a reasonable doubt by demonstrating that you: